 - Gambling, or the behavior resulting from gambling that results in disruption to the residence hall community, is prohibited.

 E. Room Responsibility

 - Residents are responsible for any activities, damages, or policy violations that occur in rooms or bathrooms to which they have been assigned when it can be reasonably shown the residents knew or reasonably should have known that the inappropriate activity or damage occurred—fincluding, but not limited to, activities, damages, or policy violations caused by guests.

 - Guests or residents who are present on residence hall grounds and know that a violation(s) is/are occurring will be deemed complicit in the activity unless the person immediately reports the situation to a university official and/or leaves the area upon discovering the violation(s).

-- Painting or furniture modification, including the possession of public-area furniture in individual rooms, is prohibited.
+- Furniture modification or painting, including the possession of public-area furniture in individual rooms, is prohibited.
 A user/relocation fee of $5 per day or $25, whichever is greater, may be assessed for the unauthorized moving of furniture.

-- Storage of personal furniture and other belongings, including bicycles, in public areas is prohibited.
+- Storing personal furniture and other belongings, including bicycles, in public areas is prohibited.

 - Modification of wiring or permanent alteration to the structure of the room within a hall or living unit is prohibited.

 - Window screens must be secured at all times.
 Residents may be charged a replacement fee.
 Windows must not be used as an exit or entrance to the building, except during a building-wide emergency evacuation.